adamchapp/d3timelineserver/Readme.md

 # To do #

-- Grid lines
-- Event highlighting (on click and on selection)
 - Go to event (needs to adjust domain and zoom level)
 - Text based filtering
 - API (goToEvent, refresh, resize, load, getEvent, filter)